WangJian981002/GF-CSL/README.md

 	</tr>
 </table>

-Note that the performance on HRSC2016 is a little bit higher than paper, as we use angle-branch warm up technique during training. (details see Getting Started)
+Note that the performance on HRSC2016 is a little bit higher than paper, as we add angle-branch warm up technique during training. (details see Getting Started)

 <!---
 Model | Backbone | MS | Training size | Training scales | mAP | Download